Aurvandill: Main interpretation

 The exact meaning of the Proto-Germanic name has been the subject of sustained scholarly discussion.
 Most scholars favour a connection with dawn-light imagery, making Aurvandill a figure associated with brightness, the morning star, or a celestial phenomenon.

-A commonly cited interpretation understands Auza-wandilaz as a compound meaning 'light-beam' or 'ray of light', by deriving the prefix auza- from Proto-Germanic auzom ('shiny [especially of liquids]'; cf. ON aurr 'gold', OE ēar 'wave, sea'), (Note: From the PIE root *h₂ews- 'to shine, glow (red)'; PGmc *auzom is either cognate or borrowed from Lat. aurum.) and -wandilaz from *wanđuz ('rod, cane'; cf. Goth. wandus, ON vǫndr).
-(Note: Middle English wond (modern wand 'a stick or rod') was borrowed from Old Norse.)
-The latter probably stems from the root *wanđ- ('to turn, wind'), carrying connotations of suppleness and flexibility, that is, something that bends or moves with ease.
+A commonly cited interpretation, first proposed by Rudolf Much in 1934, analyses Auza-wandilaz as a compound meaning 'light-beam' or 'ray of light'.
+In this view, the prefix auza- is derived from Proto-Germanic auzom ('gloss, shiny liquid'), (Note: Compare with Old Norse aurr ('shine, gold'?) and OE ēar ('wave, sea').
+From the PIE root *h₂ews- ('to shine, glow [red]').
+Pro-Germanic *auzom is either cognate or borrowed from Latin aurum.) while the second element -wandilaz is traced to *wanđuz ('rod, cane').
+(Note: Compare with Gothic wandus ('rod') and Old Norse vǫndr ('wand, switch, twig').
+Middle English wond (modern wand 'a stick or rod') was borrowed from Old Norse.)
+The latter likely originates from the verb *wenđanan ('to wind'), (Note: Compare with Gothic bi-windan ('to wind, wrap'), Old Norse vinda ('to wring, twist'), Old Saxon windan ('turn, move') and Old High German wintan ('turn, move').) carrying connotations of suppleness and flexibility, that is, something that bends or moves with ease.

-On this basis, Proto-Germanic *Auza-wandilaz may be interpreted as denoting the 'Morning Star' (Venus) or more broadly the 'rising light of the morning' (sunrise), a meaning that would be semantically parallel to Latin lūcifer ('light-bringer, morning star').
-Among its cognates, this theory is supported by the Old English figure Ēarendel, whose name is associated with the concept of 'rising light'. Ēarendel has been variously translated as 'radiance, morning star', or as 'dawn, ray of light', and is attested as a rendering of Latin lūcifer.
-Additional evidence may be provided by the Gothic word auzandil, which translates the Koine Greek word heōsphóros ('dawnbringer') from the Septuagint, itself rendered in Latin as lūcifer.
+On this basis, Proto-Germanic *Auza-wandilaz may be interpreted as denoting the 'Morning Star' (Venus) or, more broadly, the 'rising light of the morning' (sunrise), a meaning that would be semantically parallel to Latin lucifer ('light-bringer, morning star').
+Support for this interpretation comes from its descendant cognates, particularly the Old English figure Ēarendel, whose name is associated with the idea of 'rising light'. Ēarendel has been variously translated as 'brilliance, ray of light', 'dawn, sunrise', and 'morning star', and is attested as a rendering of Latin lūcifer in the Blickling Homilies.
+Further evidence have been drawn from the Gothic word auzandil, which translates the Koine Greek word heōsphóros ('dawn-bringer') in the Septuagint, itself rendered in Latin as lūcifer.
 In Old Norse tradition, Aurvandill is likewise connected with a star, though its identity remains uncertain.